abinit/abiconda/README.md

 Note that these pre-compiled executables are useful if you want to try Abinit on your machine but they are not supposed to be used for high-performance calculations.

-For examples of configuration files to configure/compile Abinit on clusters, please visit the
+For examples of configuration files to configure/compile Abinit on clusters, please visit the [abiconfig](https://github.com/abinit/abiconfig) repository.
-the [abiconfig](https://github.com/abinit/abiconfig) repository.
 If you need a **real package manager** able to support multiple versions and configurations of software, consider the following projects: